Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

    | OR       | ![](img/OrCircuit.svg)  | $X = A \lor B$  | $(A \lor B \lor \lnot X) \land (\lnot A \lor X) \land (\lnot B \lor X)$       |
    | NOT      | ![](img/NotCircuit.svg) | $X = \lnot A$   | $(\lnot A \lor \lnot X) \land (A \lor X)$                                     |

-4. Combine the representations of the subformulas to obtain the CNF representation of the entire formula.
+4. Combine the representations of the subformulas throught `concat` method to obtain the CNF representation of the entire formula.

 The resulting formula is equi-satisfiable with the original formula, meaning they have the same set of satisfying assignments.
 This transformation enables the use of various CNF-based algorithms and tools to analyze and reason about the original logical formula efficiently.
+At the end of the solving process, the auxiliary variables can be eliminated from the solution.

 ### Solver